sc-forks/solidity-coverage/README.md

 ## Contribution Guidelines

 Contributions are welcome!
 If you're opening a PR that adds features or options *please consider writing full [unit tests][11] for them*.
-(We've built simple fixtures for almost every contingency and are happy to add some for your case if necessary).
+(We've built simple fixtures for almost everything and are happy to add some for your case if necessary).

 Set up the development environment with:
 ```